Ella-Lee Lahav: Early life

 Ella Lahav was born and raised in Shoham, Israel, to a family of Ashkenazi Jewish descent.
 Her parents are Yannai and Hagit, and she has two sisters.

 Towards an appearance in television singing competition she changed her first name from Ella to Ella-Lee, after consultation with a numerologist.

 In February 2022, she was enlisted to the Israel Defense Forces.

+In February 2024, she had completed her military service and posted the celebration on Instagram.

 Career

 2019–2020: HaKokhav HaBa LaErovizion (Rising Star to the Eurovision)

 In 2019, she auditioned for the seventh season of the Israeli singing competition Rising Star to the Eurovision (HaKokhav HaBa LaErovizion), Israel's national selection for the European Eurovision Song Contest, with "You Don't Own Me" by Saygrace.
 After receiving 96% of the votes, she advanced to the second stage of the competition in which she sang "Into You" by Ariana Grande.
 In January 2020, she performed "Hey Mama" by David Guetta and won a duel with Nicky Goldstein.
 After that, she performed a duet with Orr Amrami Brockman to "Señorita" by Shawn Mendes and Camila Cabello and got many praises from the judges and audience.
 In semi-final she performed "Only Girl (In the World)" and "Royals".

 The last song Lahav performed in the competition was "Roar" by Katy Perry.
 After receiving 182 points from the judges and audience, Lahav won the second place, losing to Eden Alene.